TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 30/Psalms 30.6.md

 ---

-As for me, I said in my prosperity, I shall never be moved.
+As for me, I said in my prosperity, "I shall never be moved."